-Post By: Safer / 6 min read
+Post By: Safer / 4 min read

 It’s not just file-sharing sites.
 It’s not just social media.
-It’s not just image hosting services.
-It is everywhere online, on just about every platform.
+It’s not just image-hosting services.
+It is everywhere online, on just about every platform with an upload button.

-1. You host shareable user-generated content.
+1. You host user-generated content.

 Any platform that allows users to directly connect with one another is a potential host for CSAM, particularly when those features can be exploited by bad actors.